Cybersecurity of Quantum Key Distribution Implementations: Quantum Side-Channel Attacks

 \section{Quantum Side-Channel Attacks}

+In this section, we examine and define the notion of ``side-channel attacks'' in the context of QKD devices.
+Similarly to the classical side-channel attacks, these attacks exploit unintended physical interfaces that potentially compromise the security of the underlying QKD protocol.
+However, unlike classical side-channel attacks, physical interfaces of QKD protocols are often part of the acceptable communication between Alice and Bob.

-In this section, we examine side-channel attacks, which exploit unintended physical interfaces to compromise security, in the context of QKD devices.
-As classical intuition fails to capture the nature of side channels in QKD devices, we introduce a new definition of ``Quantum Side-Channel Attacks'', and their counterpart which we name ``Quantum State-Channel Attacks''.
-Through concrete examples, we show that Quantum Side-Channel Attacks can target a wide range of device components.
-Because these attacks are often overlooked in standard security analyses, our definition emphasizes the need to treat them explicitly, providing system designers with a clearer understanding and a stronger basis for defending against them.
+Therefore, we introduce new definitions of ``Quantum Side-Channel Attacks'' and their complement, which we name ``Quantum State-Channel Attacks''.
+We also present concrete examples to show that Quantum Side-Channel Attacks can target a wide range of device components.
+Because these attacks are often overlooked in standard security analyses, our definition emphasizes the need to treat them explicitly and provides system designers with a clearer understanding and a stronger basis for defending against them.